rauchrob/puppet-kallithea/README.md

 * Fedora 19 and 20
 * Ubuntu 12.04 and 14.04

-Support for Debian 6 and 8 is planned for future releases.
+Support for Debian 6 is planned for future releases.

 ## Development